 Campus Life & Activities

-Calvin will reimagine and adapt student activities and student organizations to ensure a vibrant and healthy experience for students.
+Calvin is reimagining and adapting student activities and student organizations to ensure a vibrant and healthy experience for students.
 Engagement, involvement, and leadership opportunities outside of the classroom are hallmarks of the Calvin community that we seek to preserve and cultivate, even as the COVID-19 realities necessitate some changes for all of us.

 Student Organizations and Activities

-Calvin student organizations will continue to promote vibrant engagement, while modifying events and meetings using proper physical distancing, as well as virtual options for larger groups and for students who are unable to participate in person.
+Calvin student organizations are continuing to promote vibrant engagement, while modifying events and meetings using proper physical distancing, as well as virtual options for larger groups and for students who are unable to participate in person.